zionkeb/zionkeb/README.md

 -Hi, My name is Zion.
 I am currently taking a software development class at PromineoTech.
 I have a Business Administration BS from ASU.
-I will be a candidate for a job, as soon as I am done with my course!